ome/omero-guide-mde/docs/mde_customizeObjects.rst

         </MDEObjects>

-At this point we have specify an insertable object.
+At this point we have specified an insertable object.
 You can insert this object with right-click on the specified parent node.
 If you want this object will be automatically inserted to the object tree, you have to specify this also in the *SetupConf* section of the corresponding setup::

         <MDEObjects>